The Type-Traits Library: Optimization

 templatesTypeTraits

-This post is my last post in my miniseries about the type-traits library.
+This post is the last post in my miniseries about the type-traits library.
 I have already written the following posts:

-Before I start to write about optimization in C++, I want to tell a short anecdote.
+Before I write about optimization in C++, I want to tell a short anecdote.
 I often have the following conversation with my students in my classes:

 • Me: Why do we have the feature ABC in C++?